Table of Contents[Hide][Show]

 Visiting Sacramento with kids?
 Here are some ideas for fun things to do.

-Located across from San Diego Bay, Coronado Beaches are among California’s best beaches for many reasons.
+Located across from San Diego Bay, Coronado Beaches are among the best beaches in California for many reasons.
 Coronado Beach North is especially great for surfers, and those who enjoy beach volleyball.
 Dogs are allowed to run free.
 Showers are located on Central Beach.

 Meanwhile, Coronado South has one of the widest, white sand beaches in the county.
 The beaches have lifeguards, and a set of ramps for wheelchairs part way out to the beach at the main lifeguard station.